You are in

 What is it?

-The Institute, through the Summer Stay competition announcement, grants a contribution to cover all or part of the expenses incurred to attend a day summer stay in Italy from June to September.
+The Institute, through the Summer stay call for tenders, grants a contribution to cover all or part of the expenses incurred to attend a day summer stay in Italy from June to September.

 Who is it aimed at?